MatheusRich/matheusrich.github.io/_drafts/2021-in-review.md

 Viccari], and [Joël Quenneville] (to not mention all the other **amazing** folks I met after I joined).
 For sure, this was one of the best decisions I've made in my life.

-From the technologies side, I still got to work with Ruby, which I absolutely _love_, but I got the chance to work with other tools as well, like Next.js and TypeScript.
+On the technology aspect, I still got to work with Ruby, which I absolutely _love_, but I got the chance to work with other tools as well, like Next.js and TypeScript.